Smart Red Belly Blockchain: Enhanced Transaction Management for Decentralized Applications: Background and Assumptions

 \paragraph{Ethereum nodes, accounts and transactions} Ethereum \emph{nodes} are of two main types, namely client nodes and validator nodes.
 Client nodes send read and write requests to the blockchain while a \emph{validator} node (i.e., miner) services these requests.
 Note that the term ``client'' is used to define implementations of Ethereum (e.g., {\ttt geth} client) by the Ethereum community but we identify a ``client'' solely as a sender of requests to the blockchain.
 More precisely, validator nodes perform two tasks.
 Firstly, the validator solves consensus to agree upon the client write requests and executes those requests.
 Secondly, the validator services client read requests.
 Clients can have \emph{accounts} in Ethereum.
 An Ethereum account contains a nonce (the number of write requests sent from this account), an address (the identifier of the account derived from the associated public key), and a balance (the amount of funds in the account). \emph{Transactions} are write requests sent by client nodes to the blockchain.
 They are of three main types in Ethereum: native payments that transfer funds between ethereum accounts, smart contract deployments that upload smart contracts to the blockchain, and smart contract invocations that invoke the functions of smart contracts.
 The transaction execution costs some fee to the client.
 This fee was originally calculated from gas -- the amount of computational work required to execute a transaction and the gas price -- a monetary value expressed in a cryptocurrency for one unit of gas~\cite{wood2014ethereum}.
 Thus, the fee calculation was measured by gas $\times$ gas price~\cite{wood2014ethereum}, even though a gas tip has recently been integrated into the fee calculation.

 \paragraph{The redundant validations of Ethereum} In order to check that a request (or transaction) is valid, all of the {\ttt geth} validators must validate twice each transaction prior to execution: \begin{itemize} \item {\bf Eager validation:} This validation occurs upon reception of a new client transaction and verifies the transaction size does not exceed 32 kilobytes, the value transferred is non-negative, the gas of a transaction does not exceed the block gas limit, the transaction is properly signed, the transaction nonce value is in order, the sender account has sufficient coins and the gas amount is sufficient to execute the transaction.
 Because of this transaction validation, the risk of denial-of-service (DoS) attacks is reduced as an invalid transaction is dropped early.
 If the transaction is valid, {\ttt geth} propagates it to other nodes. \item {\bf Lazy validation:} This validation occurs before the transactions in a block are executed and simply checks the nonce and whether there is enough gas for execution.
 This lazy validation is necessary to guarantee that transactions in a newly received block are indeed valid.
 The lazy validation is thus less time-consuming in {\ttt geth} than the eager validation.
-This is why we focus here on reducing the number of eager validations.
+This is why we focus here on reducing the number of eager validations. \end{itemize} Note that this double validation is overly conservative because each to-be-executed transaction of {\ttt geth} is validated twice by each server.
+This is unnecessary as an invalid transaction coming from a malicious node will either be dropped by the lazy validation before its execution or fail to execute.
+It is also interesting to note that in a system with few malicious replicas, there is no need for all nodes to validate all transactions twice.
+We explain in Section~\ref{ssec:tx-validation} how, without reducing security, we reduce the number $k$ of eager validations per validator node down to $k/n$ to scale to a large system of size $n$.